AadilKumshi/Instagram-Scam-Detection/README.md

-# SarNET
+# SarNET : Instagram Scam Account Detection

-A real-time Instagram scam account detection tool powered by Machine Learning and Streamlit, using profile metadata scraping for accurate classification.
+SarNET is a real-time Instagram scam account detection system built using Streamlit and machine learning.
+It analyzes public profile metadata to classify accounts as real or potentially fake.

-## 🔍 What It Does
+## Features

-- Scrapes metadata of any public Instagram username in real time
+- Scrapes metadata for any public Instagram username
-- Analyzes 12 key features like followers, bio content, verification status, etc.
+- Extracts 12 key features such as follower ratio, bio content, verification status, etc.
-- Predicts if the account is **real or scam** using a trained ML model
+- Predicts whether the account is real or scam using a trained Random Forest model
-- Shows a confidence score with a clean, interactive UI
+- Displays prediction and confidence score in a clean user interface

-## 📓 Demo Notebook
+## Demo Notebook

-A well-documented Jupyter notebook is included in the repository for testing, inspecting predictions, and understanding the feature pipeline.
+A Jupyter notebook is included for testing, experimentation, and understanding the data pipeline.

-> 📁 **File:** `Notebook.ipynb`

-## 🚀 Built With
+**Notebook File:** `Notebook.ipynb`

+## Tech Stack

+- Python
+- Streamlit
+- Instaloader
+- scikit-learn
-- Python · Streamlit · Instaloader · scikit-learn · joblib
+- joblib

-## 🧠 Model
+## Model

-The model is trained using a Random Forest classifier on scraped Instagram profile data, with features carefully engineered to capture behavioral and structural patterns of fake accounts.
+The classifier is trained on a dataset of real and fake Instagram accounts.
+It uses profile-level features engineered to highlight typical behavior patterns of scam accounts.